Job safety analysis

-A job safety analysis (JSA) is a procedure which helps integrate accepted safety and health principles and practices into a particular task or job operation.
-In a JSA, each basic step of the job is to identify potential hazards and to recommend the safest way to do the job.
-Other terms used to describe this procedure are job hazard analysis (JHA), hazardous task analysis (HTA) and job hazard breakdown.
+A job safety analysis (JSA) is a procedure that helps integrate accepted safety and health principles and practices into a particular task or job operation.
+The goal of a JSA is to identify potential hazards of a specific role and recommend procedures to control or prevent these hazards.

+Other terms often used to describe this procedure are job hazard analysis (JHA), hazardous task analysis (HTA) and job hazard breakdown.